-The accompanying Consolidated Financial Statements have been prepared in conformity with U.S. generally accepted accounting principles (U.S. GAAP) and include the Company's accounts, and those of VistaStem and its two wholly owned inactive subsidiaries, Artemis and VistaStem Canada.
-All material intercompany accounts and transactions have been eliminated in consolidation.
-Refer to Note 15, Subsequent Events, for information regarding the dissolution of Artemis and VistaStem Canada.
-The Consolidated Financial Statements have been prepared assuming that we will continue as a going concern.
-As a late-stage clinical-stage biopharmaceutical company having not yet developed commercial products or achieved sustainable revenues, we have experienced negative cash flows from operations and recurring losses resulting in a deficit of \$267.6 million accumulated from inception (May 1998) through March 31, 2022.
-We expect losses and negative cash flows from operations to continue for the foreseeable future as we engage in further development of PH94B, PH10 and AV-101.
+As a late-stage clinical-stage biopharmaceutical company having not yet developed commercial products or achieved sustainable revenues, we have experienced negative cash flows from operations and recurring losses resulting in a deficit of \$326.9 million accumulated from inception (May 1998) through March 31, 2023.
+We expect losses and negative cash flows from operations to continue for the foreseeable future as we engage in further development of fasedienol, itruvone, AV-101, and the newly-acquired pherine product candidates.

-Since our inception in May 1998 through March 31, 2022, we have financed our operations and technology acquisitions primarily through the issuance and sale of our equity and debt securities for cash proceeds of approximately \$208.6 million, as well as from an aggregate of approximately \$22.7 million of government research grant awards (excluding the fair market value of government sponsored and funded clinical trials), strategic collaboration payments, intellectual property licensing and other revenues.
-Additionally, we have issued equity securities with an approximate value at issuance of \$38.2 million in noncash acquisitions of product licenses and in settlements of certain liabilities, including liabilities for professional services rendered to us or as compensation for such services.
+Since our inception in May 1998 through March 31, 2023 we have financed our operations and technology acquisitions primarily through the issuance and sale of our equity and debt securities for cash proceeds of approximately \$208.7 million, as well as from an aggregate of approximately \$22.7 million of government research grant awards (excluding the fair market value of government sponsored and funded clinical trials), strategic collaboration payments, intellectual property licensing and other revenues.
+Additionally, we have issued equity securities with an approximate value at issuance of \$41.3 million in noncash acquisitions of product licenses, the Pherin Acquisition, and in settlements of certain liabilities, including liabilities for professional services rendered to us or as compensation for such services.